Whatsapp WHATSAPP

 • Early childhood educators and assistants lead children to stimulate and develop their intellectual, physical, and emotional growth and ensure their security and well-being.

-Some commonly used job titles in the Canadian labour market for Early Childhood Educators are Child care workers – daycare, Nursery school teachers, etc. More related occupations also include:
+Some commonly used job titles in the Canadian labour market for Early Childhood Educators are Child care workers – day-care, Nursery school teachers, etc. More related occupations also include:

-• Managers in social, community, and correctional services (NOC 0423);
+• Managers in social, community, and correctional services (00013, TEER 0);

-• Elementary school and kindergarten teachers (NOC 4032).
+• Elementary school and kindergarten teachers (41221, TEER 1);

 Get in touch with our consultants to determine your eligibility to immigrate as an Early Childhood Educator in Canada.

-Early childhood educators and assistants are regulated everywhere in Canada except New Brunswick, Northwest Territories, Nunavut.
+Early childhood educators and assistants are regulated everywhere in Canada except New Brunswick, Northwest Territories, and Nunavut.
 It means that in addition to an assessment of your academic and professional qualifications, you may be required to obtain a license to practice in most provinces in Canada.
 The licensing tests include:

 • Examination of your knowledge and competencies;